 Criminal justice classes prepare you for the theoretical and legal aspects of working in law enforcement.
-That is, students are taught topics that include law enforcement and the related ethics of that enforcement, how the corrections systems work, how to work with victims of crime, police administrative work and how to interview suspects.
-Police college courses provide a student a foundational education that is brought into use when working as a police officer or in a field that’s related to law enforcement.
+That is, students are taught topics that include law enforcement and the related ethics of that enforcement, how the corrections systems work, how to work with victims of crime, police administrative work, and how to interview suspects.
+Police college courses provide a student with a foundational education that is brought into use when working as a police officer or in a field that’s related to law enforcement.

 How We Ranked The Best Law Enforcement Degree Online Programs